 "Well," the Spiritual will say, "you may have to give out something.
 Put a gift out."
 Or you may have to fast.
 Or you may have to do this.
 You may have to suffer a little, suffer yourself a little bit, showing that you're trying to avoid it.
 Then it clears up.

 Because of you're lack of something, you see these warnings.
 You're lacking of something.
 If you get ahead of it, then you can avoid it, by using the Indian method.
 He'll tell you just what to do, most generally.
 The spiritualist, spiritualist Indian, that reads it,(11) he'll tell you about just almost anything.
 He'll tell you what to do for signals, for signs, for messengers.
 They're good at it!
 There's always a meditation that you can use on that.
 There is some way to try to avoid that message.
 Those that understand the signs should try to have a feast over it, and talk it over, and get the message to go away.
 The sign is just a warning.
 If you recognize that warning, it may help you.
-But sometimes you get such a short notice that you don't have time to get there.
+But sometimes you get such a short notice that you don't have time to get there, ahead of what is coming.
 You don't always have time to talk with a spiritual doctor.
 So the best thing is to take interest to those warnings all along.